Barbara Carrera

-Barbara Kingsbury Carrera is a Nicaraguan-born American actress, model, and painter.
+Barbara Kingsbury Carrera is a Nicaraguan-born American retired actress, model, and painter.
 She is a two-time Golden Globe Award nominee, New Star of the Year – Actress for The Master Gunfighter (1975) and Best Supporting Actress – Motion Picture for the James Bond film Never Say Never Again (1983).

 She is also known for her roles in The Island of Dr. Moreau (1977), Condorman (1981), I, the Jury (1982) and Lone Wolf McQuade (1983).
 Carrera also played Clay Basket on the miniseries Centennial (1978–79), and Angelica Nero on the ninth season of CBS prime time soap opera Dallas (1985–86).

 Early life

 Barbara Kingsbury was born in San Carlos, Nicaragua.
-Some sources give her birth year as 1947 or 1951, but most list 1945.
 Her mother, Florencia Cajina Herrera, was Nicaraguan, and her father, Louis Kingsbury, was an American who worked for the US embassy in Nicaragua.

 Sometime after the age of ten, Carrera moved to the United States to live with her father.
 She moved to New York at the age of 15.